 A recent Washington Post article by Doug Tallamy about the benefits of layering in native shrubs among other tips.

-A through “how to” You Tube video for planting under trees by acclaimed gardener Margaret Roach.
+A thorough “how to” You Tube video for planting under trees by acclaimed gardener Margaret Roach.
 While she doesn’t focus on natives, native such as Virginia bluebells, celandine poppies, heuchera, Christmas fern, and gold and green would work equally well!